 Madelon:

-Starting a company is easy, growing a company is harder.
-But selling your company, that’s a whole different story.
-In the Big Exit show, we lift the curtain of secrecy around selling businesses by learning from ambitious and successful founders who have been on this roller coaster.
-Our hosts, venture capital investors.
-Johann Van Mil, the founding and manager partner of Peak, and Anke Hauskes, the founding and managing partner of nphard, will help you on this exciting journey.
+Starting a company is easy; growing a company is harder.
+But selling your company?
+That’s a whole different story.
+In the Big Exit show, we lift the curtain of secrecy around selling businesses by learning from ambitious and successful founders who have been on this rollercoaster.
+Our hosts, venture capital investors Johann van Mil, founding and managing partner of Peak, and Anke Hauskes, founding and managing partner of Nphard, will guide you on this exciting journey.

 Johan: